In This Article

 Good vs. Bad Bacteria in Your Gut

-Our gut is a safe haven for trillions of bacteria and some research indicates that your gut is as unique as your own fingerprint.
+Our gut is a safe haven for trillions of bacteria, and some research indicates that your gut is as unique as your own fingerprint.
+As a whole, the “good” and “bad” bacteria found in your gut are known as your gut microbiota.

-The metropolis of bacteria in your gut metabolizes nutrients and medications, protects you from illness, produces vitamin K and may prevent and treat certain diseases.
+The metropolis of bacteria in your gut metabolises nutrients and medications, protects you from illness, produces vitamin K and may prevent and treat certain diseases.

-Your gut microbiota is affected by multiple factors such as our environment, age, genetics, diet, medications, physical health, and mental health.
+Your gut microbiota is affected by multiple factors, such as our environment, age, genetics, diet, medications, and physical health.

 What are Probiotics?